monome/docs/norns/grid-recipes.md

     for y = 1,8 do -- for each y-row (8 on a 128-sized grid)...
       toggled[x][y] = false -- create a y state tracker,
       brightness[x][y] = 15 -- create a y brightness.
-      -- counters don't need futher initialization because they start as nil...
+      -- counters don't need further initialization because they start as nil...
       -- counter[x][y] = nil
     end
   end